Navoditamathur/Navoditamathur.github.io/_pages/about.md

 About Me
 ------
-I am an AI Research Intern at Dugree with over 3 years of experience in software development.
-My expertise lies at the intersection of Computer Vision, Satellite Imagery, and Remote Sensing, where I have contributed to a range of cutting-edge projects.
-I am deeply passionate about leveraging technology to understand and protect biodiversity, and this drive fuels my research in areas like  Multi-Modal Machine Learning and Artificial Intelligence (AI).
+I am an AI Research Intern at Dugree with over three years of experience in software development.
+My expertise lies at the intersection of Computer Vision, Satellite Imagery, and Remote Sensing, where I’ve contributed to innovative solutions across cutting-edge projects.
+I am driven by a deep passion for utilizing technology to better understand and safeguard biodiversity, which fuels my current research focus in Multi-Modal Machine Learning and Artificial Intelligence (AI).

+In my recent work, I’ve explored the integration of Large Language Models (LLMs), Visual Question Answering (VQA), and Remote Sensing (RS) technologies for applications in comprehensive change detection and spatiotemporal data analysis.
+These technologies allow for the sophisticated interpretation of large-scale geospatial data and support the development of predictive models to track and forecast environmental changes.

+One of my primary motivations is biodiversity conservation, where I integrate camera traps, bioacoustics, and environmental DNA (eDNA) with spatiotemporal data to create an all-encompassing monitoring system.
+This interdisciplinary approach combines visual, auditory, and genetic data to monitor species and ecosystem health, paving the way for more accurate and holistic insights into the state of our planet’s biodiversity.

+My aim is to leverage these advanced technologies to monitor, predict, and protect ecosystems, contributing to global conservation efforts.
+By combining the latest in AI, machine learning, and data analysis, I aspire to create innovative tools that support biodiversity conservation and promote sustainable environmental practices.

 Key Research Projects
 ------